MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. In the resource group, select the bot channel registration name (link).
 1. In the left panel, select **Settings**.
 1. In the **Messaging endpoint** box, enter the URL obtained above followed by `api/messages`.
-This is an example: `https://botteamsauth.azurewebsites.net/api/messages`.
+For example: `https://botteamsauth.azurewebsites.net/api/messages`.
 1. Select the **Save** button in the upper left.

 ## Test the bot using the Emulator